vxtools/beetle/opt/qlogic/README.md

    1. Persistent implementation

       *These modifications will persist across system reboots.*

       ```
       # Backup the current RAMDISK
       # cp -pr /boot/initramfs-$(uname -r).img /boot/initramfs-$(uname -r).img.orig
-      # Creates new RAMDISK with new qla params
+      # Create new RAMDISK with updated qla params
       # dracut -f
       # reboot
       ```

    1. Temporary implementation

       *These modifications will **not** persist across a reboot.
 Disregard this step if your environment boots from SAN.*